 Missing, presumed dead

-If someone in Ireland is thought to be dead but there is no body (for example, because a person was lost at sea), all of their assets and property are normally frozen and cannot be used by anyone.
+If someone is thought to be dead but there is no body (for example, because a person was lost at sea), all of their assets and property are usually frozen to allow time for dealing with the deceased's estate.
 Two exceptions to this are where the property is jointly owned or where someone has Power of Attorney to deal with their property or money in their absence.

 The first exception is in the case where there is strong evidence that the missing person is, in fact, dead.
 Normally, an inquest cannot be held unless there is a body.
 However, under Section 23 of the Coroners Act 1962, a Coroner may make a submission to the Minister for Justice and Equality requesting an inquest if he/she has to reason to believe that a death has occurred in or near his/her district in such circumstances that an inquest is appropriate even though the body may have been destroyed (for example, in a fire) or be unrecoverable (for example, after a drowning).
 If the Minister thinks it proper, he/she may direct an inquest to be held in relation to the death.
 A Garda report of the accident is usually submitted and if the verdict by the Coroner is that the missing person is dead, the person can legally be presumed dead and the death can be registered.
 Only then can the person's property be distributed, his or her life insurance and pension paid out, and their dependants be entitled to bereavement-related social welfare payments.